-One of my happiest memories of learning mathematics at secondary school was applying Pythagoras’ Theorem to calculate the lengths of various ladders that had been leant against a wall.
-There was so much involved in solving the problem: sketching the diagram, manipulating the formula a2+b2=c2, substituting the known values in, using a calculator to evaluate the result and finally rounding to the required accuracy.
+One of my happiest memories of learning mathematics at secondary school was applying Pythagoras’ Theorem to calculate the lengths of various ladders against a wall.
+There was so much involved in solving the problem: sketching the diagram, manipulating the formula a2 + b2 = c2, substituting the known values in, using a calculator to evaluate the result and finally rounding to the required accuracy.
 I remember this process making me feel a sense of satisfaction and enjoyment.
 However, it was not until teaching it myself, many years later, did I realise what I was missing out on.

 I use an interactive Geogebra file firstly to illustrate that changing the lengths of the vertical and horizontal sides has a direct effect on the magnitude of the hypotenuse and secondly to provide Pythagorean Triples for our investigation.
 As a class we take the measurements for each side of various right-angled triangles in the hope of identifying how the three lengths maybe connected.
 However, we soon realise that looking at the lengths alone will not be sufficient to elicit any connection between them.